Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 Some Lisps, like Common Lisp, have a powerful feature that tends to go underappreciated amidst all the talk about macros: the ability to recompile your program while it's running, without restarting it.
 For the purposes of this post, and because it sounds cool, let's call this ability *livecoding*[^livecod].

-Entering this strange land where the programs never stop, we'll first take a brief tour of Common Lisp and one of its graphics frameworks, Sketch, before ultimately walking through a livecoded implementation of the [Boids algorithm](https://en.wikipedia.org/wiki/Boids) for simulating animal flocking behaviour.
+Entering this strange land where the programs never stop, we'll first take a brief tour of Common Lisp and one of its graphics frameworks, Sketch, before walking through a livecoded implementation of the [Boids algorithm](https://en.wikipedia.org/wiki/Boids).

 <figure>
 <video loop autoplay muted class="centered">